Welcome to GO SSLP!

 GO SSLP is dedicated to a number of issues specifically affecting the school-based speech language pathologists.
 These issues include caseload size, FTE funding, salary supplements, certification, and licensure.
 We also provide our members with continuing education and a regular newsletter.

 On June 23, 2014 the GO SSLP Advisory Team agreed to change the GO SSLP membership year.
 Currently, the GO SSLP membership year runs from January 1st through December 31st.
 The new membership year will reflect a “school year” and run from August 1st to July 31st.
 We will keep you updated as these changes go into effect in your GO SSLP online member profile.

-Please visit the GO SSLP Membership Page for additional renewal information and membership discounts!
+Please visit the GO SSLP Membership Page for additional renewal information.